pkgcore/pkgcheck/HACKING.rst

 Commandline frontend
 --------------------

-The frontend code uses pkgcore's commandline utilities module and lives in cli.py.
+The frontend code uses pkgcore's commandline utilities module and lives in the pkgcheck.scripts.pkgcheck module.
 It is pretty straightforward, although how control flows through this module is not obvious without knowing how pkgcore's commandline utils are used:

 - pkgcore's commandline glue instantiates the OptionParser